 Information Technology Sector functions are operated by a combination of entities—often owners and operators and their respective associations—that maintain and reconstitute the network, including the Internet.
 Although information technology infrastructure has a certain level of inherent resilience, its interdependent and interconnected structure presents challenges as well as opportunities for coordinating public and private sector preparedness and protection activities.

 The Information Technology Sector-Specific Plan details how the National Infrastructure Protection Plan risk management framework is implemented within the context of the unique characteristics and risk landscape of the sector.
-Each Sector-Specific Agency develops a sector-specific plan through a coordinated effort involving its public and private sector partners.
-The Department of Homeland Security is designated as the Sector-Specific Agency for the Information Technology Sector.
+Each Sector Risk Management Agency develops a sector-specific plan through a coordinated effort involving its public and private sector partners.
+The Department of Homeland Security is designated as the Sector Risk Management Agency for the Information Technology Sector.